Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 You can find the repository [on my GitHub account](https://github.com/Carreau/papyri), it's still in pre-alpha stage.
-It is still quite unstable with too many hard coded values to my taste, and need some polish to be considered usable for production.
+It is still quite unstable with too many hard coded values to my taste, and needs some polish to be considered usable for production.
 I've focused my effort for now mostly on terminal rendering – a Jupyter notebook or JupyterLab extension would be welcome.
 So if you are adventurous and like to work from the cutting (or even bleeding) edge, please feel free to try it out and